Cyber Liability Insurance

 First-Party Coverage

-Protection for your own business when you’re the victim of an attack.
+Protection for your business when you’re directly affected by a cyber incident.

-• Data restoration and recovery costs
+• Data restoration and recovery

-• Ransomware payments and negotiations
+• Ransomware payments and negotiation support

 • Customer notification and credit monitoring